-- HURRICANE/TROPICAL STORM WATCH: Hurricane/tropical storm conditions are possible in the specified area of the watch, usually within 48 hours of the onset of tropical storm force winds.
-During a Watch, prepare your home and review your plan for evacuation in case a Hurricane/Tropical Storm Warning is issued.
-Listen closely to instructions from local officials. - HURRICANE/TROPICAL STORM WARNING: Hurricane/tropical storm conditions are expected in the specified area of the Warning, usually within 36 hours of the onset of tropical storm force winds.
-Complete storm preparations and immediately leave the threatened area if directed by local officials. - EXTREME WIND WARNING: Extreme sustained winds of a major hurricane (115 mph or greater), usually associated with the eyewall, are expected to begin within an hour.
-Take immediate shelter in the interior portion of a well-built structure. - Additional Watches and Warnings are issued to provide detailed information on specific threats such as floods and tornadoes.
+- HURRICANE WATCH: An announcement that hurricane conditions (sustained winds of 74 mph or higher) are possible within the specified area.
+Because hurricane preparedness activities become difficult once winds reach tropical storm force, the hurricane watch is issued 48 hours in advance of the anticipated onset of tropical-storm-force winds.
+During a Watch, prepare your home and review your plan for evacuation in case warnings are issued.
+Listen closely to instructions from local officials. - TROPICAL STORM WATCH: An announcement that tropical storm conditions (sustained winds of 39 to 73 mph) are possible within the specified area within 48 hours.
+During a Watch, prepare your home and review your plan for evacuation in case warnings are issued.
+Listen closely to instructions from local officials. - HURRICANE WARNING: An announcement that hurricane conditions (sustained winds of 74 mph or higher) are expected somewhere within the specified area.
+Because hurricane preparedness activities become difficult once winds reach tropical storm force, the hurricane warning is issued 36 hours in advance of the anticipated onset of tropical- storm-force winds. - TROPICAL STORM WARNING: An announcement that tropical storm conditions (sustained winds of 39 to 73 mph) are expected somewhere within the specified area within 36 hours. - EXTREME WIND WARNING: Extreme sustained winds of a major hurricane (115 mph or greater), usually associated with the eyewall, are expected to begin within an hour.
+Take immediate shelter in the interior portion of a well-built structure.

+Additional Watches and Warnings are issued to provide detailed information on specific threats such as floods and tornadoes.
 Local National Weather Service offices issue Flash Flood/Flood Watches and Warnings as well as Tornado Warnings.